ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: wait_until_settled(max_time_milliseconds)

             Waits until the RF output signal has settled.
 This method is useful for devices that support changes while in the Generation state.

                             Call this method after making a dynamic change to wait for the output signal to settle.

+                            You can also call this method after calling the :py:meth:`nirfsg.Session.commit` method to wait for changes to settle.
+The :py:meth:`nirfsg.Session.wait_until_settled` method is not required after calling the :py:meth:`nirfsg.Session._initiate` method because the :py:meth:`nirfsg.Session._initiate` automatically waits for the output to settle.

+                            **Supported Devices**: PXI-5610, PXIe-5611, PXIe-5644/5645/5646, PXI/PXIe-5650/5651/5652, PXIe-5653/5654/5654 with PXIe-5696, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860